MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Canteen/index4.md

 ### End-User Requirements

-The following end user requiremnts were identified:
+#### Pupils

-* EU1 - Staff are able to lock a locker remotely.
+* EU1 - Pupils must be able to view a list of available canteen items.
-* EU2 - Staff are able to unlock a locker remotely.
+* EU2 - Pupils must be able to add items to an order.
-* EU3 - Staff are able to find all unlocked lockers.
+* EU3 - Pupils must be able to remove items from an order.
-* EU4 - Staff are able to view all the information about a locker (locker number, pupil name, and locked status).
+* EU4 - Pupils must be able to view the current order and total cost.
-* EU5 - Staff are able to find the locker(s) assigned to a specific pupil.
+* EU5 - Pupils must be able to submit their order for processing.

+#### Canteen Staff

-* EU6 - Staff are able to assign a locker to a pupil.
+* EU6 - Staff must be able to mark orders as completed.

 ### Functional Requiremnts

-The following functional requiremnts were identified:
+#### Input

-* FR1 - The program shall store a locker number for each locker.
+FR1 - The system shall allow pupils to select items from a list of available canteen items.
-* FR2 - The program shall store the name of a pupil assigned to each locker.
+FR2 - The system shall allow pupils to specify quantities for selected items.
-* FR3 - The program shall store whether a locker is locked or unlocked using a Boolean value.
+FR3 - The system shall allow pupils to remove selected items from an order.
-* FR4 - The program shall provide a method to lock a locker.
+FR4 - The system shall allow pupils to submit an order.
-* FR5 - The program shall provide a method to unlock a locker.
+FR5 - The system shall allow staff to access submitted orders.

+#### Process

-* FR6 - The program shall search through lockers to find unlocked lockers.
+FR6 - The system shall store a list of available canteen items.
-* FR7 - The program shall provide a method to retieve all the information about a locker.
+FR7 - The system shall store items added to an order as a collection of objects.
-* FR8 - The program shall search through lockers to find the locker(s) assigned to a specific pupil.
-* FR9 - The program shall provide a method to allow staff to assign a locker to a pupil.
+FR8 - The system shall calculate the cost of each order based on item price and quantity.
+FR9 - The system shall update an order when items are added or removed.
-* FR10 - The program shall store multiple locker objects in an array.
+FR10 - The system shall change the status of an order when it is submitted or processed.
+FR11 - The system shall maintain a collection of all submitted orders.

+#### Output

+FR12 - The system shall display the list of available menu items.
+FR13 - The system shall display the current contents of an order.
+FR14 - The system shall display the total cost of an order.
+FR15 - The system shall display all submitted orders to staff.
+FR16 - The system shall display order details for staff processing (items, quantities, totals, status).

 ### UML Use Case Diagram